Das-Kollektiv/tdme2/README-MiniScript.md

 ...
 ```

-Iterating byte arrays using bytearray.length() and bytearray.get():
+Iterating byte arrays using ByteArray::length() and ByteArray::get():
 ```
 ...
 	$i = 0